 "Get in the habit of welcoming your own words.
 You are making a map of the days you live." - Naomi Shihab Nye

 "100 Words" is a practice of purposeful paring down, a bold writing journey in service to the electrifying (and clarifying) power of brevity.
-I will provide one single-word prompt every morning (you'll get a link each day in your inbox), and we'll gather for 21 days in an online classroom space, sharing our words (up to 100) in supportive, inspired camaraderie.
-This class will take place on the Ruzuku platform, which allows for easy interaction and feedback.
+You’ll receive a single-word prompt for 21 days, and you can share your words (up to 100) in supportive, inspired camaraderie in our communal classroom space.
+100 Words takes place on the Ruzuku platform, which allows for easy interaction and feedback.